-Given a scenario, the students will evaluate the functioning of the StratCom process within an HQ element in order to make recommendations to maintain or improve effectiveness as appropriate.
+Given a scenario, the student is able to evaluate the StratCom process within a HQ in order to make recommendations to maintain or improve effectiveness as appropriate.

 LEAD STRATCOM ACTIVITIES:

-The target population for this course is NCOs, Officers, and Civilians designated for NATO StratCom and Information Activity positions.
+The target population for this course is NCOs, Officers, and Civilian equivalents designated for NATO StratCom and Information Activity positions.